What is a Casino Host?

 What’s the best way for a mid-roller to get a Host?

 Casino hosts report directly to the marketing managers in most casinos.
 The Casino Host is the member of management that has the most contact with players and patrons.
 The Ultimate Guide to Casino Hosts wants you to be aware of how very competitive, the job is.
 Seeking the repeat patronage of players spurs on the competition between competing casinos as well as their own fellow Hosts is the common goal.

 Ask yourself “Where is my largest amount of play?”
 That’s where you should look into any host services, if any are available.

 There’s nothing shady about working with a casino host.
 It’s their job to make you happy and keep you coming back to the casino.
 If you’re not a high roller working with a casino host can still be beneficial and make planning your trips easier.
 A host can reserve your room, make dinner arrangements, get show tickets and pretty much anything else you need from the casino with one email.
+Personal contact is preferred.
 That, in itself, can make hosts a great asset.
 If they can offer comps, even better.

 What does a casino host get paid?

 The base salary for Executive Casino Host ranges from $42,246 to $83,902 with the average base salary of $54,699.
 The total compensation, which includes bonus, health and retirement, can vary anywhere from $46,217 to $92,321.
 The competition for high rollers can be fierce with so many casinos across the United States. the search for players can raise a host’s wage, depending upon who they bring to their casino.
 The wages previously listed are ball park figures, mileage may vary.